knowsuchagency/ninjadog/README.rst

     pip install ninjadog

-For use with Pyramid, just add it to the configuration
+For use with Pyramid, just add it to the configuration (after pyramid_jinja2)

 .. code-block:: python